What Is Pathway Of Hope?

 Low-income individuals and families are in desperate need of help and hope.
 While we plan to continue to be a resource for emergency support, the rising tide of families falling victim to crisis tells us that this cannot be the sum total of our efforts.
 Pathway of Hope model focuses on possibilities rather than problems, empowering clients to identify and develop strengths to reach their goals and dreams.Families selected to participate in Pathway of Hope will undergo a careful review to ensure their strong commitment to improving their lives if given incentive, support, and opportunity.
 In return, Salvation Army social workers will provide intensive case management, linkage to resources, and tangible supports to help empower families to take their first steps out of poverty.

 The Pathway of Hope initiative has been implemented in Kansas City, Missouri with positive results over the past several years.
-As such, The Salvation Army has begun to expand the initiative in Pennsylvania by enrolling families in Carlisle, Harrisburg, Lancaster, Reading, and York.
-Additionally, in 2017, Pathway of Hope has been introduced in several areas within Philadelphia.
+As such, The Salvation Army has begun to expand the initiative in Pennsylvania by enrolling families in Carlisle, Harrisburg, Lancaster, Reading, York and Philadelphia.
+Additionally, in 2017, Pathway of Hope will be introduced in the Lehigh Valley and Delaware.